dezGusty/schedulite/README.md

 - <https://docs.rs/job_scheduler/latest/job_scheduler/>
 - <https://crates.io/crates/job_scheduler_ng>

+## Running the application

+### Standalone

+### As a Windows Service

+You will require another rust crate named Shawl, which will act as a wrapper for the schedulite app.

 ## Misc

 - what happens (how the lib treats the time if skipped) if there are one or more tasks between thread sleeps, without hitting the exact match?